HEX Price Hits $0.0018 (HEX)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-HEX was first traded on December 2nd, 2019.
+HEX launched on December 2nd, 2019.
 HEX’s total supply is 633,542,658,973 tokens and its circulating supply is 572,170,573,415 tokens.
+HEX’s official Twitter account is @hexcrypto and its Facebook page is accessible here.
+The Reddit community for HEX is https://reddit.com/r/hexcrypto and the currency’s Github account can be viewed here.
 HEX’s official website is hex.com.
-The Reddit community for HEX is https://reddit.com/r/hexcrypto and the currency’s Github account can be viewed here.
-HEX’s official Twitter account is @hexcrypto and its Facebook page is accessible here.

 HEX is a cryptocurrency that was launched in December 2019.
 It is based on the Ethereum blockchain and uses a proof-of-stake consensus algorithm.
 HEX is designed to be a high-interest blockchain-based savings account, where users can earn interest by staking their HEX tokens for a set period of time.
 It has a fixed supply of 687,540,000 HEX tokens, which were distributed through a “free claim” process for Bitcoin holders and through direct purchase on cryptocurrency exchanges.